yugabyte/terraform-provider-ybm/docs/index.md

 VPC Peerings, Read Replicas and so on.
 The provider needs to be configured with appropriate credentials before it can base used.
 The navigation bar on the left hand side provides the details about all the resources supported by the provider and the guides to use the provider.

+Note: Please don't use the `-pre` releases for production.

 ## Example Usage

 ```terraform